Drag reduction system

 In motor racing, the drag reduction system (DRS) is a form of driver-adjustable bodywork aimed at reducing aerodynamic drag in order to increase top speed and promote overtaking.
 It is an adjustable rear wing of the car, which moves in response to driver commands.
 DRS often comes with conditions, such as the requirement in Formula 1 that the pursuing car must be within one second (when both cars cross the detection point) for DRS to be activated.

-DRS was introduced in Formula One in 2011 and is planned to be used until the end of the 2025 season.
-The use of DRS is an exception to the rule banning any moving parts whose primary purpose is to affect the aerodynamics of the car.
+DRS was used in Formula One from 2011 to 2025, with Jenson Button and Andrea Kimi Antonelli being the first and the last to use it, respectively.
+Additionally, Lance Stroll performed the last successful DRS overtake.
+The use of DRS was an exception to the rule banning any moving parts whose primary purpose is to affect the aerodynamics of the car.
 The system is also used in the Formula Renault 3.5 from 2012 until it folded in 2017, Deutsche Tourenwagen Masters since 2013, GP2 Series later FIA Formula 2 Championship since 2015, GP3 Series later FIA Formula 3 Championship since 2017.
 An adjustable wing was also used by the Nissan DeltaWing at the 2012 24 Hours of Le Mans, although with free usage.

-DRS is set to be removed in Formula One for the season, as it will be replaced with an "active aerodynamics" system under the new 2026 regulations.
+DRS was removed from Formula One for the season, and was replaced with an "active aerodynamics" system under the new 2026 regulations.